 Summary and Our Work

 We provide testing for dysgraphia in children, adolescents, and adults.
 Most commonly, people come in for a dysgraphia test because they feel they need accommodations in school, for exams, or at work.
 Other times, people just look for new insights and suggestions about their challenges to help them overcome them.
-We also provide more general specific learning disorder assessments and sensory processing disorder assessments.
+We also provide more general specific learning disorder assessments and sensory processing disorder assessments, and pre-employment screenings to maximize the fit between a job and a person’s skills.

 We would be happy to discuss how dysgraphia testing might benefit you or a loved one.
 Please contact us or schedule a consultation anytime.